aws-samples/aws-serverless-cicd-workshop/workshop/content/javascript/local/run/_index.en.md

 ![PreviewSamLocal](/images/screenshot-samlocal-preview.png)

-Note how SAM is pulling the Docker container image `public.ecr.aws/sam/emulation-nodejs14.x` automatically.
+Note how SAM is pulling a Docker container image.
 This is how SAM is able to simulate the Lambda runtime locally and run your function.
 The first invocation might take a few seconds due to the `docker pull` command, but subsequent invocations will be faster.
+SAM will pull the appropriate container based on the runtime you have configured in `template.yaml`